shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-publisher.md

 - **Code**: Assign a code to a publisher as your own unique identifier.
 - **Override Dynamic Learn**: The optimization system automatically allocates a certain percentage of auctions to prefer learn bids over other types (i.e., optimized bids or base bids).
 However, you can override this percentage by entering a value in the **% learn auctions** field.
 This number indicates the percentage of auctions that will first attempt to find and use bids that are in the learning stage if they are available (including CPC and CPA bids from trusted partners).
 We recommend that you allow the system to maintain this percentage.
-- **User ID Syncing**: In order to increase the Xandr pool of cookied users, we apply user syncing pixels to allow partners to map our IDs to their IDs.
+- **User ID Syncing**: In order to increase the Microsoft Advertising pool of cookied users, we apply user syncing pixels to allow partners to map our IDs to their IDs.
 You can choose which partners use them.
 The options for this setting, which effect the partners you can select, are **Use default settings** or **Override default settings**.
   - **Allow supply partner syncing**: Select this option to allow supply partners to utilize user syncing pixels.
 This option is selected (and locked) by default.
 To deselect it, set the **User ID syncing** field to **Override default settings**.
   - **Allow data provider syncing**: Select this option to allow data provider partners to utilize user syncing pixels.
 This option is selected (and locked) by default.
 To deselect it, set the **User ID syncing** field to **Override default settings**.
   - **Allow demand partner syncing**: Select this option to allow demand partners to utilize user syncing pixels.
 This option is selected (and locked) by default.
 To deselect it, set the **User ID syncing** field to **Override default settings**.